 - (1) Pursuant to Article 33(1)(b) of the Law, the President shall assign a Trial Panel as soon as practicable.
-After the opening of the case pursuant to Rule 124, a Reserve Judge shall be present at each stage of a trial.
+After the opening of the case pursuant to Rule 124 or the start of a hearing pursuant to Rule 93(3), a Reserve Judge shall be present at each stage the hearing.
 For proceedings under Article 15(2) of the Law, the President shall assign a Trial Panel consisting of a Single Judge. - (2) The President may also reassign a previously constituted Trial Panel where necessary in accordance with the Rules.